LiteLDev/LeviLamina/docs/main/contents/developer_guides/tutorials/create_your_first_mod.md

 ```

 !!! note
-    The command overload means a mode of the command, such as `ll <unload|reload|reactivate> <mod:string>` is an overload, and `ll list` is another overload.
-Here is an example, from LeviLamina's mod management command:
+    A command overload represents one possible pattern of a command.
+    For example, `ll <unload|reload|reactivate> <mod:string>` is one overload, while `ll list` is another overload.
+    Here is an example from LeviLamina's mod management commands:

 ```cpp
 enum LeviCommandOperation : int {